nrjphwe/Regattastart/README.md

 - You will need to define a wpa_supplicant.conf file for your particular wireless network.
 Put this file in the boot folder, and when the Pi first boots, it will copy that file into the correct location (/etc/wpa_supplicant/wpa_supplicant.conf) in the Linux root file system and use those settings to start up wireless networking.

 Temperature during execution with cooler.

+The apache-server resides in a Raspberry Pi5 with Bookworm, The web-page index9.php triggers execution of a python script regattastart9.py.
+The script triggers relays to turn on signals and lamps at the start, then takes pictures and makes videos.
+The video1 is made through image recognition of sailboats, inference using yolov5.
+After the video1 is made the index.php page is used to see the resulting time for the sailboats crossing the finish-line, as time is annotated.